Most Frequently Asked Question...

 Members will be responsible for paying a portion of the audit cost.

 Members must be referred to the Action Agencies by Cooperative staff.
 If you are interested in paying to have a comprehensive audit conducted on your home you should contact the Cooperative office at 573-581-3630 or 1-800-621-0091.
+Based on the availability of the Community Action Agency auditors, there will likely be a waiting period once requested.

 Tips for Renters